isabellapiz/StudentDatabase/README.md

 # StudentDatabase

-stduent database project for cs 157a
+student database project for cs 157a